bluzelle/curium/public-validator-+-sentry/buildvalidatorsentry.md

     and then retry the start command.

-17. If you are creating a validator, wait till your new node catches up to the rest of the zone.
+21. If you are creating a validator, wait till your new node catches up to the rest of the zone.
 It will be obvious as the node will slow down output and be getting blocks every 4-5 seconds.
 To be sure, run the following command in another terminal on the validator and look for false:

     ```text
     blzcli status | jq ".sync_info.catching_up"
     ```

+22. If you are following the **REHEARSAL** PATH, SKIP this step.

-19. If you are creating a validator, you will now need to acquire BNT tokens.
+    If you are creating a validator, you will now need to acquire BNT tokens.
 Following are instructions depending on if you are targeting the MAIN NET or TEST NET.

     **MAIN NET**: